-- 1. Assessment of students includes individual course assessment measures as seen in all syllabi, practicum evaluations, Annual Reviews, and portfolio evaluations.
-Students can earn an A, B, C, or F in most coursework.
-Exceptions include the following: Doctoral Seminars, Reading/Writing/and Editing for Doctoral Scholars course, portfolios, internships, and dissertations, where students can earn Pass (P), No pass (NP), or in progress (PR) grades.
+- 1. Assessment of students includes individual course assessment measures as seen in all syllabi, practicum evaluations, Annual Reviews, and portfolio evaluations Doctoral Seminars, Reading/Writing/and Editing for Doctoral Scholars course, portfolios, internships, and dissertations, are where students can earn Pass (P), No pass (NP), In Progress (IP or PR)grades.
 A student may earn an incomplete (I) or withdrawal (W) as permitted and indicated in the catalog. - 2.
 Once students are graduated, we maintain data on graduation rates, licensure exam pass rates, and job placement rates in the field.
 We are able to verify graduation rates from our own internal data.
 Once students are graduated, we rely on alumni surverys and their maintaining contact with us to provide us with licensure exam pass rates and career data.
 To encourage students to do this, we utilize social media and personal contact. - 3.
 Finally, we also maintain contact with major employers of our graduates and obtain their input through participation in our curriculum committee and advisory board.
 We have representatives of large private practices and agencies that employ our graduates in the tricounty area serving on this committee and this allows us to continuously assess the program fit with employer needs.